 When it comes to saving for college, experts say to resist this urge.

-“Your number one goal should be to max out your Roth IRAs and 401(k)s — then you can look at other tax-efficient savings vehicles, like 529s,” said Michael Foguth, founder of Foguth Financial Group in Brighton, Michigan.
+“Your number one goal should be to max out your Roth IRAs and 401(k)s — then you can look at other tax-efficient savings vehicles, like 529s,” said Michael Foguth, president and founder of Foguth Financial Group in Brighton, Michigan.
 “Until your retirement accounts are maxed out, don’t contribute elsewhere.”

 Why not?
 Your child can get college money from other sources, but your window to fund retirement is limited, and there are no retirement loans.
 Plus, a parent’s retirement account assets won’t reduce a child’s financial aid.